Initiators Fellowship Program

 - As the program grows, Fellows will be supported by an alumni annual conference and a lifetime network of advocates, colleagues and friends.

-Initiator Fellows are young people between the ages of 18 and 40.
-They are drawn from across Central Minnesota, including women, refugees, immigrants and people of color from the 160 hometowns and two tribal nations served by the Initiative Foundation.
+Initiator Fellows are drawn from across Central Minnesota, including women, refugees, immigrants and people of color from the 160 hometowns and two tribal nations served by the Initiative Foundation.

 Initiatives are generally in their early stage, within the first year or two of development,

 and will not yet have an established revenue or customer base.
 Initiator Fellows and their